polycaman/gfiles-advanced/README.md

 # GFiles Advanced Game Launcher

-> An electron launcher that lets you place gfiles HTML5 game collection offline.
+> An electron launcher that lets you play gfiles HTML5 game collection offline.
 Technically, it gives you the option to search through games, play them full screen while they are atuomatically served by a HTTP server in the background.

 # How to install?